Miguel Vargas Player Props: Dodgers vs. Angels

-Miguel Vargas -- .065 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Los Angeles Angels, with Reid Detmers on the hill, on June 20 at 10:05 PM ET.
+Miguel Vargas -- .033 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Los Angeles Angels, with Shohei Ohtani on the mound, on June 21 at 9:38 PM ET.

 Miguel Vargas Game Info & Props vs. the Angels